Monash-WIE Partnership

 Building on well over a decade of such work and the mutual learning, enrichment, and collaboration it has brought, in 2024 WIE began to identify a fresh set of common challenges and opportunities centring on the two Arts Faculties and the nature and role of 'engagement' in renewing, sharing and articulating the value of our work in these areas.

-The multi-phased ‘Towards Permeability’ project has already seen us survey the differing cultural, political and institutional understandings of the role of higher education in the UK in Australia, particularly the differing frameworks within which universities demonstrate and report on the effectiveness and reach of their work: whilst ‘impact’ and more recently ‘engagement’ are part of the DNA of UK’s REF, and very much part of what we strive towards in Warwick, Australia has yet to formalise its post-COVID framework for the evaluation of research and its public value.
+The multi-phased ‘Towards Permeability’ project has already seen us survey the differing cultural, political, and institutional understandings of the role of public engagement in higher education in the UK and Australia, particularly the differing ways universities in these countries demonstrate and report on the effectiveness and reach of their work.

-Yet Australian academia has its own ‘permeabilities’ already: as we found out, there is much, excellent public-facing work being undertaken at Monash, which models superbly how to centre indigenous scholars, communities and culture in higher education and also delivers engaged research across international campuses.
-The opportunities for mutual learning are thus plentiful and timely.
+Whilst ‘impact’ and more recently ‘engagement’ are deeply embedded within the Research Excellence Framework (REF), the UK’s formalised reporting and evaluation framework for higher education research, Australia has yet to renew its own equivalent structures and processes in the post-COVID context.
+Yet Australian academia boasts its own ‘permeabilities’ already: as the project has begun to discover, there is much excellent public-facing work being undertaken at Monash, which models superbly how to centre indigenous scholars, communities, and culture in higher education and delivers engaged research across international campuses.
+The opportunities for strategically relevant, mutual learning are thus both plentiful and timely.